wp-plugins/smsify/readme.txt

 7. This example sends a personalised scheduled message to multiple contacts.
 8. Monthly Activity Chart illustrating you SMS activity
 9. 24 hour Activity Chart
+10. Details of all active scheduled tasks.
+You can delete them from here if you need to.

 == Changelog ==
 = 3.0.0 =